eclipse-ibeji/ibeji/README.md

 ## <a name="cloning-the-repo">Cloning the Repo</a>

-The repo has two submodule [opendigitaltwins-dtdl](https://github.com/Azure/opendigitaltwins-dtdl) and [iot-plugandplay-models](https://github.com/Azure/iot-plugandplay-models) that provide DTDL context files and DTDL samples file.
+The repo has two submodules [opendigitaltwins-dtdl](https://github.com/Azure/opendigitaltwins-dtdl) and [iot-plugandplay-models](https://github.com/Azure/iot-plugandplay-models) that provide DTDL context files and DTDL samples file.
 To ensure that these are included, please use the following command when cloning Ibeji's github repo:

 `git clone --recurse-submodules https://github.com/eclipse-ibeji/ibeji`